Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

-order-created | A new order has been added to a claim | Carrier order-cancelled | An order on a claim has been cancelled | Carrier/LossExpress order-fulfilled | An order on a claim has been successfully fulfilled | LossExpress order-updated | An order on a claim has been updated | LossExpress payment-sent | Payment has been sent for a claim | Carrier payoff-data-added | Payoff information is added to a claim | LossExpress
+order-created | A new order has been added to a claim | Carrier order-cancelled | An order on a claim has been cancelled | Carrier/LossExpress order-fulfilled | An order on a claim has been successfully fulfilled | LossExpress order-status-changed | The status for an order has changed | LossExpress order-updated | An order on a claim has been updated | LossExpress payment-sent | Payment has been sent for a claim | Carrier payoff-data-added | Payoff information is added to a claim | LossExpress